frothzon/bluetoothController/README.md

 # bluetoothController
-control a arduino using javascript
+control an arduino using javascript